MicrosoftDocs/powerbi-docs/powerbi-docs/developer/migrate-from-powerbi-embedded.md

 1. Call "Create dataset" API with dataset Json to create dataset in SaaS workspace.
 2. Rebuild report for the created dataset*.

-It is possible using some workarounds to migrate the push api report from PaaS to SaaS by trying the following.
+It is possible, using some workarounds, to migrate the push api report from PaaS to SaaS by trying the following.

 1. Uploading some dummy PBIX to PaaS workspace.
 2. Clone the push api report and bind it to the dummy PBIX from step 1.